-Students may earn credit in summer school immediately following promotion from the 7th grade.
+Students may earn high school credit beginning in summer school immediately following promotion from the 7th grade.

 Students are required to obtain approval in advance from the principal or appointed designee in order to take a distance learning course.

 Students enrolled in grades 9-12 may be awarded credit toward high school graduation for completing college-level courses.
 Such courses shall be provided only by institutions of higher education that are accredited by one of the following accrediting agencies: